benignware-labs/wp-basic-contact-form/README.md

 }, 10, 4);
 ```

-See [/test/fixtures/themes/basic-contact-form/contact-form.php](here) for an example how to adjust form template for Bootstrap 4.
+An example on how to adjust form template for Bootstrap 4 can be found [here](/test/fixtures/themes/basic-contact-form/contact-form.php)

 ## Options